Sunday, March 18, 2007

 Brugge, Belgium - 17 March 2007

-What I liked about living in Maastricht in the Netherlands was its location in the southernmost tip of the country bordering Belgium and Germany.
-Weekend trips to nearby historical towns in Belgium and Germany were common and easily facilitated by the well-networked train system in the region.
-On a St. Patrick's Day weekend in 2007, we took a 3+hr train ride from Maastricht to visit Brugge (Dutch spelling) in northwest Belgium (the Flemish region of the country).
+What I loved most about living in Maastricht, the Netherlands, was its location at the southernmost tip of the country, bordering Belgium and Germany.
+Weekend trips to historic towns in both neighboring countries were not only common but delightfully convenient, thanks to the region's well-connected rail system.
+On St. Patrick's Day, some friends and I took a train ride (just over 3 hours) from Maastricht to Brugge (the Dutch spelling), in the Flemish region of northwestern Belgium.
+The return fare was 15 euros.

-Beautiful Bruges (the other spelling) has been labeled the "Venice of the North" for her cobbled alleys and many bridges over narrow canals.
-In 2000, the entire historical city centre was sanctified by UNESCO as a World Heritage site.
-Many of her medieval architecture still remains intact.
-Brugge has a long maritime history with trades in Flemish cloth, lace and jewelery amongst the important commodities.
-Although French is the official language, many of the locals here still proudly (and perhaps defiantly) hold on to their Flemish roots, speaking the local language and embracing their Dutch linkage.
+Charming Bruges (the more widely used spelling) is often called the "Venice of the North" for its cobbled lanes and countless bridges spanning narrow canals.
+In 2000, UNESCO designated the city's entire historic center a World Heritage Site.
+Much of its medieval architecture remains miraculously intact.
+Bruges has long been a maritime hub, with Flemish cloth, lace, and jewelry among its most prized trade commodities.
+Although French is the official language of Belgium, many locals here still proudly (and perhaps a bit defiantly) cling to their Flemish heritage, speaking the local tongue and embracing their Dutch roots.

-Above left: Church of our Lady Tower in the background
+Above: The Church of our Lady tower in the background

 No comments: